Puerto Rico: 21st century

-In 2009, the United Nations Special Committee on Decolonization approved a draft resolution calling on the U.S. government to expedite a process that would allow the Puerto Rican people to exercise fully their inalienable right to self-determination and independence.
-In November 2012, a two-question referendum took place, simultaneous with the general elections.
+In 2009 the United Nations Special Committee on Decolonization approved a draft resolution calling on the U.S. government to expedite a process that would allow the Puerto Rican people to exercise fully their inalienable right to self-determination and independence.
+In 2012, a two-question referendum took place, simultaneous with the general elections.
 The first question, voted on in August, asked voters whether they wanted to maintain the current status under the territorial clause of the U.S. Constitution.
 54% voted against the status quo, effectively approving the second question to be voted on in November.
 The second question posed three alternate status options: statehood, independence, or free association.
 61.16% voted for statehood, 33.34% for a sovereign free-associated state, and 5.49% for independence.
+A 2017 status referendum also indicated a desire for statehood, although voter turnout was meager.